How Nyenzo Works

 Weekly AI-Marked Exams

 Each week ends with timed exams across the subjects your child is taking.
-Sixteen question types: multiple choice, fill-the-grid, matching, cloze passages, image labelling, multi-part questions, and full open-ended written answers.
+A dozen question types: multiple choice, fill-the-grid, matching, cloze passages, image labelling, multi-part questions, show-your-working, and full open-ended written answers.

 Most education apps can only auto-grade multiple choice.
 We built our own AI marker that reads free-text answers and grades the reasoning.
 A Year 8 student can write three sentences explaining why a chemical reaction happens, and the marker tells them — mark by mark — what worked, what didn’t, and exactly how to improve.
 Miss Edna, our AI teacher, walks them through the explanation.